rphair/frankenwallet/docs/usage/will-testament.md

 - list its URL, username, and login password;
 - list all registered details for authentication purposes (email, phone, any PINs, address as on KYC);
 - list any other means of authenticating your login or identity:
-  - e.g. [TOTP (authenticator app)](https://en.wikipedia.org/wiki/Time-based_one-time_password) setup code or other authentication tokens
+  - e.g. [TOTP (authenticator app)](https://en.wikipedia.org/wiki/Time-based_one-time_password) setup code plus any one-time authentication tokens
   - e.g. any PINs required for certain activities like trading or transfer
   - including **login details for the registered email address**: likely needed for ID challenges.